Orbitron allows users to get a schedule of satellite overflights.

-Now set the date and time format.
+Set the date and time format.

 Close the settings window.

-Set your current location.
+Select your current location.

-The first number is latitude, and the second is longitude.
-Now you need to choose the satellites that we will follow.
-We need weather satellites that transmit open information in the 137 MHz band.
-Click the Download TLE button.
+The first number is the latitude and the second number is the longitude.
+Now you need to select satellites we are going to monitor.
+We need meteorological satellites which transmit open information in the 137 MHz band.
+Click the “Download TLE” button.

-Download the weather.txt list
+Download the weather.txt list.

-Now the most important thing is that you need to connect Orbitron with the SDR# program so that it automatically sets the desired reception frequency when a satellite appears.
-Go to the Rotor / Radio tab, select the SDRSharp driver and click on the start tracking button.
+Now, let's consider the most important thing - you need to connect Orbitron to the SDR# software so that it automatically sets the desired reception frequency when a satellite appears.
+Transfer to the “Rotor / Radio” tab, select the SDRSharp driver, and click “Start tracking”.